feross/safe-buffer/README.md

 ### Remote Memory Disclosure

-If an attacker can trick your program into calling the `Buffer` constructor with a `Number` argument, then they can read unitialized memory from the node.js process.
+If an attacker can trick your program into calling the `Buffer` constructor with a `Number` argument, then they can read uninitialized memory from the node.js process.
 This could potentially disclose TLS private keys, user data, or database passwords.

 This is a very serious bug.
 It's similar in severity to the